-At this point you hooked up your amplifiers and cabinets to the 222.
+At this point you hooked up amplifiers and cabinets to the 444.
 Let's start switching!
-You should establish a certain operating process when operating the 222.
-Either in the operating way via the front panel switches, or when programming midi presets, a cabinet has to be chosen by pressing the corresponding front panel CABS switch.
-It is NOT possible to select an AMPS switch before.
-Again, a CABS button can only be selected with a speaker cabinet hooked up to the corresponding SPEAKER CABINETS jack.
-Thereby the 222 not only tests if a plug is connected to the SPEAKER CABINETS jack, but also the attached load for its impedance.
-Hereby a low impedance is interpreted as a speaker cabinet, a high impedance could be a non connected cable, a defective speaker cable or even a speaker in form of a ruptured speaker coil etc. In that case the 222 would refuse the selection and state an "n.c." in the display for 'no connection'.
-This way the 222 prevents your amplifier from damage because of running without a load.
+You should establish a certain operating process when operating the 444.
+Either in the operating way via the front panel switches, when programming midi presets or using control changes, a cabinet has to be chosen first by pressing the corresponding front panel CABS switch (or the corresponding control change at the midi send device).
+It is NOT possible to select an AMP before.

+And again, a CABS button can only be selected with a speaker cabinet hooked up to the corresponding SPEAKER CABINETS jack.
+Thereby the 444 not only controls if a plug is connected to the SPEAKER CABINETS jack, but also the attached load for its impedance.
+Hereby a low impedance is interpreted as a speaker cabinet, a high impedance could be a non connected cable, a defective speaker cable or even a speaker in form of a ruptured speaker coil etc. In that case the 444 would refuse the selection and state an n.c. in the display for 'no connection'.
+This way the 444 prevents your amplifier from damage because of running without a load.
 The display will state an error status (Er).